-In France, for a number of years, Axway has published the equality index introduced by the Ministry for Labour - more

-In the United States, Axway complies with the Equal Opportunity Employer programme -more information -.
+In France, for a number of years, Axway has published the equality index introduced by the Ministry for Labour - more information -.
+In the United States, Axway complies with the Equal Employment Opportunity programme - more information -.

 In 2022, work focused on: